 Information collection and use

-This policy sets out the basis on which any personal data we collect from you, or that you provide to us, on https://interpretingcollective.co.uk, or our digital platform, will be processed by us.
-“Personal data” (or personal information), means any information about an individual from which that person can be identified, either just from that information alone, or together with other information we hold.
+This policy sets out the basis on which your personal data will be processed by us.
+This includes data we collect from you, or that you provide to us, on our website, or any other app or service that is part of our digital platform.
+"Personal data" (or personal information), means any information about an individual from which that person can be identified, either just from that information alone, or together with other information we hold.

 We will only use the information that we collect about you in accordance with the General Data Protection Regulation.
-We may use your Personal Information as a Language Service Provider (LSP) to pursue our business interests, in order to meet our obligations to provide a service or fulfil a Language Service User’s (LSU) request.
-If you do not provide this information we will not be able to provide you this opportunity.
+We may use your Personal Information as a Language Service Practitioner (LSP) to pursue our business activity of the platform operator to link clients with Language Service Practitioners.
+If you do not provide this information we will not be able to provide you with job opportunities.

-We will only use the information we collect about you (LSP) to pursue our business interest and ensure co-op governance (see "How we use your personal data" below).
-As a member of The Interpreting Collective you (LSP) have the right to terminate your membership with The Interpreting Collective in writing at anytime.
-We will keep your bank details for 6 months but rest of the data for 6 years for our business records after you terminate your membership in writing with us.
+We will also use the information we collect about you (LSP) to ensure better co-op governance and business management (see "How we use your personal data" below).
+As a subscriber of The Interpreting Collective platform services you (LSP) have the right to terminate your subscription with The Interpreting Collective in writing at any time.
+We will keep your bank details for 6 months, but the rest of the data for 6 years for our business records after you terminate your subscription in writing with us.

-The Interpreting Collective has the right to cancel your (LSP) membership in writing to you following a disciplinary procedure and after the conclusion of a professional misconduct.
+The Interpreting Collective has the right to cancel your (LSP) subscription in writing to you following a disciplinary procedure and after the conclusion of a misconduct.
 We will keep your data for 6 years for our business records.
-Please see code of professional ethics and disciplinary procedure.
+Please see the code of professional ethics and disciplinary procedure.

 What information we collect